-NO UPDATES TO THE PERFORMANCE MEASURES.
-During the first quarter of 2010, the IRP met to review designs for building improvements.
-Applications continue to be received, and design and engineering work is provided to the buildings and storefronts in the program.
+During the fourth quarter of 2010, the Incentives Review Panel met to review designs for building improvements for Tier 2 and Tier 3 grants for 138 Fulton Street.
+The program is still open for applications to be submitted, and design and engineering work is provided to the buildings and storefronts in the program.
+Installation of Tier 1 improvements, including signage and awnings, continues.